Clarinetists -- United States.

 Overview Frank Colantuono (1929-2015) was an American clarinetist, freelance musician, and member of the International Clarinet Association (ICA) involved in many bands and ensembles throughout his lifetime.
 This collection consists of both personal and professional papers including handwritten notes, correspondence, sheet music, clarinet exercises, diagrams/charts, clarinet technique papers, catalogs, articles and clippings related to clarinet techniques, and his membership in the International...

-Content Description The Russell Howland Papers consist of original holograph scores and arrangements by Russell Howland; in some cases related descriptions by the composer have been retained as well.
+Content Description The bulk of the Russell S. Howland papers consists of original holograph scores and arrangements by Russell Howland; in some cases related descriptions by the composer have been retained as well.
 Most of the compositions are intended for concert band or small woodwind ensembles and date from 1944 to 1971.
-The papers are divided into two series: original compositions and arrangements.